 Versailles.
 Leave London St Pancras by train for Paris at c.
 10.30am.
 Drive to Versailles and settle into the hotel before visiting the Potager du Roi, the walled produce garden of the royal palace.
 Vast and with multiple divisions, it is still a working enterprise, and a staggering array of fruit and vegetables are grown here, many of them historical cultivars.
-First of four nights in Versailles.
+First of three nights in Versailles.

 Versailles.
-Intended to express the virtually divine status of Louis XIV (1660–1714), the sheer scale of both palace and garden is overwhelming.
-The park is the masterpiece of the most influential garden designer of the Baroque era, André Le Nôtre, with 1.5km lakes, broad avenues, hidden groves and a multitude of sculptures.
+Intended to express the virtually divine status of Louis XIV (1638–1715), the sheer scale of both palace and garden is overwhelming.
+The park is the masterpiece of the most influential garden designer of the Baroque era, André Le Nôtre, with 1.5 km lakes, broad avenues, hidden groves and a multitude of sculptures.
 Marie Antoinette’s Hameau, a retreat from mainstream court life, has a faux-rustic farmstead, naturalistic landscaped park and a delightful little formal garden.
 Some free time – an opportunity for an independent visit to the state apartments of the main château.
-Overnight Versailles.

 Vaux-le-Vicomte, Courances.
 Vaux-le-Vicomte preceded Versailles; Louis XIV was so piqued by the magnificence of his finance minister’s residence that he imprisoned its patron and transferred its creators, who included Le Nôtre, into royal employment.
 Both house and garden rank as among the most influential creations of early modern Europe.
 Courances is even earlier; slabs of green – broad lawns, high box hedges, lofty plane trees, parterre de broderie – and great expanses of water; an extraordinarily lovely place, with a Japanese garden too.

 Versailles, Chèvreloup, Saint-Jean-de-Beauregard.
 Choose between a free morning (another opportunity to visit the state apartments) or an excursion to the Arboretum Chèvreloup.
 Converted from hunting forest to a scientific plantation in 1759, there are 2,500 species spread across 200 hectares.
 Domaine de Saint-Jean-de-Beauregard is a privately owned potager, 2 ha within 17th-century walls, a lovingly tended profusion of fruit, vegetables and ornamental plants, reared for historical importance and gustatory value.
 First of two nights near Tours.